ugoertz/kombilo/doc/manual.rst

 figuring this out.)

 If you have Python 2.6, you need to install the ``pyttk`` package to run Kombilo.
-In Python 2.7, this package is already included in Python.
+In Python 2.7, which is the preferred Python version for Kombilo, this package is already included in Python.
-`

 See also the :ref:`Only one mouse button <onlyonemousebutton>` option.